 - 36.80% increase in pageviews per session

-We also discovered that many clinicians appreciate the ability to print or send simple PDF documents when sharing information with parents of children with disabilities.
-With this in mind, we included a summary PDF document for each article that’s shared through the Childhood Disability LINK website.
+To give clinicians the ability to print or send simple PDF documents when sharing information with parents of children with disabilities we included a summary PDF document for each article that’s shared through the Childhood Disability LINK website.

 In the interest of quickly serving up relevant information, we offered two basic methods for locating information: by diagnosis and through a prominent search feature.
 We’d found in our research that the site’s audience prefers to search for content based on a specific diagnosis so, we developed a filtering system that allows them to do just that.
 Content type archives, as well as search results, offer site visitors a way to filter by diagnosis and/or another pertinent taxonomy.

-While viewing any specific diagnosis archive, site visitors are able to sign up for RSS-based notifications when new pertinent content is added.
-A valuable tool that keeps them informed with minimal effort while allowing Childhood Disability LINK to continue engaging with their audience directly in their mailboxes.
+We leveraged MailChimp’s RSS-based campaign feature to offer diagnosis-specific newsletters.
+A valuable tool that keeps site users informed with minimal effort required from the Childhood Disability LINK team to continue engaging with their audience directly in their mailboxes.

-Further keeping in mind organizational goals, we included features like newsletter sign-up forms and social media account links.
-We also created a convenient way for visitors to suggest interesting content for inclusion in this directory of links, a feature that essentially crowdsources the content of the website.
+We created a convenient way for visitors to suggest interesting content for inclusion in this directory of links, a feature that essentially crowdsources the content of the website.
 We also included a simple way to report any broken links which will save the organization time on upkeep and maintenance.

 The final website was rated 4.33/5 by our usability testing participants (5 being extremely easy to use and 0 being extremely difficult to use).
 We were also able to decrease the average task completion time by 64% when compared with the first round of usability testing.